-Typically, it takes around three to four days for a council to process a skip permit application.
+It normally takes a few days for a council to process a skip permit application.
 It’s important to account for this extra time when deciding when to order your skip and also to figure out when you need all your waste ready by.
 The waiting time for a permit depends on the council and how speedy or busy they are.
-If time is of the essence, you may be better off using a man and van rubbish clearance service or wait & load service instead as either can usually be undertaken within 24 hours of booking.
+If time is of the essence, you may be better off using a man and van rubbish clearance service because this can usually be undertaken within 24 hours of booking.

 Although you won’t need a permit from the council if the skip is placed in your driveway, you may still require consent from your landlord (check your lease) or anyone else with whom you share that drive with (eg. neighbours).
 If they aren’t super keen to give you permission, you could always try to persuade them by allowing them to share the skip too!

-As well as skip hire permit charges, if a skip needs to be placed in a controlled parking zone (CPZ), in other words in a residents parking bay or pay & display metered parking, then, you will also need to organise and pay for a parking bay suspension.
+As well as skip hire permit charges, if a skip is placed in a controlled parking zone (CPZ), in other words in a residents parking bay or pay & display metered parking, then, you will also need to organise and pay for a parking bay suspension.
 Fees vary dramatically by each council.
-In some parts of London for example, they can be as much as £80 per day, but others are completely free.
-They are charged daily or weekly.
-More details can be found in our London skip permit & parking suspension guide.
+In some parts of London for example, they can be as much as £99 per day, but others are completely free.
+The fee is typically charged daily.
+More details can be found in our survey of London skip permit prices.

 Perhaps your neighbour has inconveniently placed their skip outside your house or it has been there for months and you’re wondering what’s going on and if the skip is legal.
 Some councils (such as Richmond Council) have a handy tool on their website that allows you to type in a road to see if there is a valid licence.
 So, if you have any concerns about neighbours skips, see if your local council has a tool like this.
 Alternatively, if there’s nothing on their website, they may be able to help if you give them a ring.